BA (Hons) Painting

 I am currently course leader for OCA’s MA Fine Art, previously I was course leader for MA Drawing at Norwich University College of the Arts and also taught on MA Fine Art at the same institution for seven years.
 I am regularly invited to contribute to think tanks and conferences for organisations such as Engage, AN Publications, Making Culture Work and Artquest.

-Please fill in this form to begin the process of enrolling on the BA (Hons) Painting degree or one of OCA’s other undergraduate BA (Hons) degree programmes.
+Please fill in this form to begin the process of enrolling on the OCA BA (Hons) Painting degree or one of OCA’s other undergraduate Open degree programmes.
 You are not committing to anything by filling in this form, and a member of the Head Office team will be in touch shortly to further discuss your application.